Overcome These Three Common Obstacles to Switching Careers

-Let's say you're a high school teacher who wants to start a restaurant or a web development company, or perhaps you're an engineer who's interested in nonprofit management.
+Let's say you're a high school teacher who wants to start a restaurant or a web development company.
+Perhaps you're an engineer who's interested in nonprofit management.
 Chances are, you'll need to acquire a new set of skills or credentials before you can step into a role that's a contrast from the one you were originally trained to do.
 Read up on your target industry to learn about which skills are most in demand.
 Talk to people who do the kind of work you want to do.
 What are some of the requirements for entering and succeeding in that career?

 If you decide to return to school, your options range from taking one or more individual courses to earning a new degree.
 Your background research can help you choose the right courses, certificate program, or degree program for the new career path you aim to take.